Address: Morrill 201B

 Awards and Recognition

-- Beinecke Rare Books and Manuscripts Library, Visiting Research Fellow
+- Beinecke Rare Books and Manuscripts Library, Visiting Research Fellow, 2018

 Current Research Projects

-My current book project, Histories in Common: U.S. Empire and Settler Colonialism in Transnational Native American Fiction engages with growing interest in transnational Indigenous studies and comparative racialization.
+My current book project, Histories in Common: Transnational Native American Literature and the Circulation of Global U.S. Empire engages with growing interest in transnational Indigenous studies and comparative racialization.
 I argue that contemporary Native authors engage ‘archival reading practices’ to uncover previously under-discussed connections between Native North America and other sites of empire abroad, including Ireland, the Philippines, and Viet Nam.
 Using archival readings alongside literature, the project uncovers shared settler colonial and imperial projects in colonial education, colonial performance, militarism, and eco-imperialism and environmental slow violence.